E-mail Address

 Healthy Eating Guidelines

-Think of good nutrition as the roots of your healthy eating guidelines.
-We have so many choices today and most of us choose our food by what tastes good, rather than eating instinctively and choosing the foods that nourish the body.
+Nutrient dense foods are essential for healthy eating guidelines.
+We have so many choices today, most of us choose food by what tastes good, rather than eating instinctively and choosing foods that nourish the body.
 A hundred years ago there were fewer but much healthier choices to choose from.

-A good rule of thumb to remember is this: if you could buy it 100 years ago, it's probably a nutrient dense whole food and would be a healthy choice to buy.
+A good rule to remember, if you could buy it 100 years ago, it's probably a nutrient dense whole food and would be a healthy choice to buy.
+In simpler terms..... if God made it, it's okay, if man made it, stay away.

 Healthful Eating That's Right For You